Modern Shoe Hospital

 244 Duckworth Street, St. John's - closed Sunday and Monday

-Modern Shoe Hospital is the kind of family business that remembers names. it’s special thing: you go in (creak of step, swing of great old door, a voice from the back calls a ‘hello’), and you put your favourite, but nearly-dead boots on the counter. out comes the guy, he eyeballs the damage, offers a solution, hauls out a small square of cardboard and says, ‘what’s your number again?’
+Modern Shoe Hospital is the kind of shoe repair business that remembers names.
+It’s a special thing: you go in (creak of step, the swing of great old door, a voice from the back calls a ‘hello’), and you put your favourite, but nearly-dead boots on the counter. out comes the guy, he eyeballs the damage, offers a solution, hauls out a small square of cardboard and says, ‘What’s your number again?’